 5. Maintain Liver Function and Brain Health

-Choline is an important micronutrient that can be especially beneficial to brain and liver function.
+Choline, found in eggs, is an important micronutrient that can be especially beneficial to brain and liver function.

 In fact, the liver depends on choline to operate correctly, and one sign of a choline deficiency is poor liver function.
 Low choline levels are correlated with fatty liver disease, and some research in animals also indicates that choline deficiency may be linked to some types of cancers as well.

-Plus, in proper amounts, choline has also been found to treat certain brain issues, such as depression, and improve memory and cognitive function.
+Plus, in proper amounts, choline has also been found to help treat certain brain issues, such as depression, and improve memory and cognitive function.

 6. Keep Your Skin Healthy